lindleyw/autonav/readme.txt

 five results.
 You can choose how many you wish displayed with something like this:

+    [autonav display="posts,list,title,nothumb" postid="category:desserts"
+    count=10]

+If you would like the viewer to be able to access more than the first ten posts, you can use the paged parameter:

-    [autonav display="posts" postid="category:work"
+    [autonav display="posts,list,title,nothumb" postid="category:desserts"
-    pics_only=0 count=25 paged=25]
+    count=10 paged=10]

-which will display 25 posts, and include "next/previous" links to navigate through any additional ones.
+which will display 10 posts, and include "next/previous" links to navigate through any additional ones.
 (Example courtesy spartaneye)

 = What CSS classes does this plugin create? =